fxp-jim/HorizonDocs/Horizon User Guide/03 Customers/Add a Payment Card.md

 6. **Save Payment Card**:

-    - Review the payment card details, and if everything looks correct, click **Save and Close** to finalize and store your payment card.
+    - Review the details and click **Save and Close** to store the payment card.